6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 Practice move (answering the call):

-- Attentional: Ask once: “What is being asked of me now?”
+• Attentional: Ask once: “What is mine to do now?”
 Then wait for one next step—not a life plan.

 REFRAME